Markip00/spring2026_SportsProject/README.md

 # spring2026_SportsProject
-# Sports Project Brainstorming
+# Sports Project

-# Names: Mark Munoz,
+ Names: Mark Munoz,

-# ReadMe File:
+# Project main description:

-# Project main description: This web application’s purpose is to be a social app for NBA fans to discuss the latest games and news.
+ This web application’s purpose is to be a social app for NBA fans to discuss the latest games and news.
 The user will be able to customize their feed depending on the teams/players they follow and chat with other fans and rivals.

 # Features:

-# Notifications for your favorite teams/players
+ Notifications for your favorite teams/players

-# Upcoming games / player stat updates
+ Upcoming games / player stat updates

-# Ability to follow favorite teams/players
+ Ability to follow favorite teams/players

-# Team/Player stats and news will show up on app dashboard.
+ Team/Player stats and news will show up on app dashboard.

-# Followed teams show up on your custom calendar
+ Followed teams show up on your custom calendar

-# Forums per team/player.
+ Forums per team/player.
 Comment section to talk about them.

-# Ability to chat live with other people with the same favorite team OR to trash talk fans of rival teams.
+ Ability to chat live with other people with the same favorite team OR to trash talk fans of rival teams.

-# Customizable profile equipped with username, profile picture, bio, and banner displaying favorite team.
+ Customizable profile equipped with username, profile picture, bio, and banner displaying favorite team.